Pott & Co built what was probably the largest vinegar brewery in Britain, and grew to control 25 percent of the market.

 John Tompson retired in 1878, and left the business in the control of John Leslie Tompson and Carne Rasch.

 The business was converted into a limited liability company called the Birmingham Vinegar Brewery in 1879.
 It had a nominal capital of £100,000.
 John Leslie Tompson was appointed as managing director.

-A considerable export trade had been developed in Australia by the 1880s.
+A considerable export trade to Australia had been developed by the 1880s.